ahmed-alllam/AlphaLogos/README.md

 ## About The Project

 AlphaLogos is a logic synthesis optimization tool that takes a logic circuit and optimizes it using the Quinn-McCluskey algorithm.
+You can access the project demo using this [link](http://alphalogos2-516469619.eu-west-3.elb.amazonaws.com/).

 > **Note**
 > This project is still under development and is not yet ready for deployment!